markwmc/markwmc/README.md

 I never believed I would need dev experience until about 5 years ago.
 The concept of learning programming was terrifying, and even though I had taken some college courses and dabbled with various free coding sites, I put off diving in until Jan 2023.
-The catalyst turned out to be automation.
+The catalysts were automation and survival.
 The company I worked with had contracted out a lot of my work to a SaaS.
 My job became much easier - basically reviewing the work of the Saas, and I quickly realized that the entire project could be automated.
 My time was limited.
 Additionally, my career progression had hit a wall.
 With no programming skills; I was becoming obsolete.
-So, I left my job, took out loans, and learned as much as I could as fast as I could from anyone who would give me the time.
+So, I left my job, took out personal loans, and learned as much as I could as fast as I could from anyone who would give me the time.
 Since then I've fully immersed myself in all things tech.
 Leaving no stones unturned.
 I'm just starting out, but I am using my life experience to facilitate the process.

+  I had to break through so many assumptions and limiting beliefs to get to this point.
+Now that I am here, my whole perspective of the physical and virtual world has changed.
+I can never go back, nor do I want to.
+What started out as a desperate attempt to stay valuable has turned into a quest for something.
+I'm not quite sure where this will lead.

+  What surprised me the most about development is the creativity required.
+It's one thing to start a small app project and maintain it on a github repo.
+Learning multiple codebases in JavaScript with multiple JS libraries and dependencies, then writing a Go middleware program to interface with it and external apis to send request bodies that contain patient data to redirects and sign in pages is a whole new level of abstraction that I've never encountered before.

+  The next surprise was the complexity of CI/CD.
+With different environments, to Docker, Kubernetes, Artifactory, Jenkins, just to name a few, has forced me to upskill at an incredible pace.
+I am learning how to focus on the bare minimum needed to accomplish the task, then go back on my own time to build a better foundation.

+ I have also learned just how vulnerable everything is.
+Coming from a military background I have learned just how vulnerable our physical world is, as well as our country, and now I have a better understanding of cybersecurity as well.

+  I'm interested in learning robotics, ML/LLM, and how we can utilize those for physical security, space exploration/mining/habitation.
 </details>